zaksabeast/PokemonRNGGuides/guides/tools/en/install pcalc.md

 ## Installing NTR

-The first step is to install NTR.
-We will do this by installing [BootNTR Selector](https://github.com/Nanquitas/BootNTR/releases).
+The first step is to install NTR, do this by installing [BootNTR Selector](https://github.com/Nanquitas/BootNTR/releases).
   - **N3DS and N2DSXL:** Download and install BootNTR Selector.
     - Download either of the CIAs that are _not_ Mode 3.
 (Difference is Banner when loading BootNTR Selector, so you can choose either one.)
 Then copy CIA to SD card and install using FBI.